Paraboly/pwc-dynamic-form/documentation.md

 ### Parameters

-- `returnOnlyValuesForPwcSelects: boolean = false`: If true, the values of `pwc-choices` fields will be object arrays containing choice objects, as passed to the items configuration.
+- `returnOnlyValuesForPwcSelects`: Optional, defaults to false.
+If true, the values of `pwc-choices` fields will be object arrays containing choice objects, as passed to the items configuration.
 If false, they will be string arrays containing only values of each choice object.

-# pwc-dynamic-form-content
+# `pwc-dynamic-form-content`

 ## Render structure